MobilityData/gtfs.org/docs/schedule/examples/flex.md

 <hr>

-Flex is a GTFS Schedule extension project that aims to facilitate discoverability of Demand Responsive Transportation Services.
+Flex is a GTFS extension project that aims to facilitate discoverability of Demand Responsive Transportation Services.

-The following example demonstrates how to model different demand responsive service use cases using Flex.
+The following example demonstrates how to model different demand responsive service use cases using Flex. **Please note that the following examples are not necessarily an accurate or complete representation of the agencies’ services.**

 ## On-demand services within a single zone
 Demand-repsonsive services can operate within a specific zone, allowing riders to book pickups at any point A within the zone and drop-offs at any point B within the same zone.
-An example of this is the Heartland Express Transit service in Minnesota, USA.
+An example of this is the [Heartland Express Transit](https://www.co.brown.mn.us/heartland-express-transit?view=category&id=56) service in Minnesota, USA.

 ### Define trips
 Heartland Express service hours are as follow: